euler-xyz/euler-contracts/docs/governance-action-validaton.md

 Note: the `fileName` parameter is needed to store the extracted data in a `.json` file in the project root folder for a later action, i.e., doing a difference check of the health scores before and after the governance action.
 This file can be deleted later on in step 6 if not required.

+Also, if there are any errors where an account cannot be parsed, the error reason will be logged in a `.json` file with the name prefixed with `error_` followed by the filename specified above.

 ### 4. Perform a governance action on the mainnet fork

 The available actions can be found in the file `tasks/gov.js` and require the `--isFork` option to be `true`.